 How to Begin: Writing When the Story Still Hurts

-It’s the moment when your body remembers something you haven’t yet named.
+It is the moment when your body remembers something you have not yet named.

 That moment is sacred.
 And terrifying.

-For many of us, the hardest part of storytelling isn’t the writing but the leap…
+For many of us, the hardest part of storytelling is not the writing itself, but the threshold before it.

 We write to make sense of what happened.